sswastioyono18/cv/README.md

 <h3>Kitabisa </h3>

 **Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Present)_ <br>
-Working in crowdfunding company by providing a robust payment system that can serve more than one hundred thousands of donations and payments everyday
+Working in crowdfunding company by providing a robust payment system which serve more than one hundred thousand donations and payments everyday

 <b> Notable activities & responsibilities:</b>